Naruno/Naruno/docs/creating_a_app/embedded.md

 With this app, you can send a public message to a user that you dont know his/her ip address and not using a server.

-You can use this app for safe and private messaging but if you want more, you should sending the datas far from Decentra Network (We have best methods for transactions but this situation is same for all blockchains) and after a while you should save the datas in Decentra Network.
+You can use this app for safe and private messaging but if you want more, you should sending the datas far from Naruno (We have best methods for transactions but this situation is same for all blockchains) and after a while you should save the datas in Naruno.
 This is a good way for mostly of the applications.

 Example of a message sending: